 How it works:

 2. The starting fee is based on the current level of total archive participation in Annual Access Fees (AAF) plus a modest adjustment of 2%-5% that continues to be applied annually until you reach the full fee.
 The annual fee adjustment percentage is based on the number of collections an institution currently licenses to recognize current investment.
-(Please note: Starting January 1, 2024, the minimum starting fee is 20% of the full fee for the collection for those institutions with a current total AAF plus annual fee adjustment that is below the 20% minimum starting fee.)
+(Please note: A minimum starting fee that is 20% of the full fee for the collection applies.)

 Annual adjustment based on number of collections added